kujo205/game-of-live/README.md

 - --display_in_terminal - lets you have a colorful output in the terminal, default - false
 - --output output.txt - specify output file, default - output.txt

-5. You can run the test using the command below:
+6. You can run the test using the command below:
 ```bash
 bun test
 ```

 ## Examples
-Here you can see an output of a file, this is called `almosymmetric`
+Here you can see an input file, this is called `almosymmetric` and this is a cool Organism in The Game of life
 ```md
 100
 17 10